Kong Bunchhoeun: Biography

 He was born to Kong Chhin from Takéo Province and Mor Phoeng from Battambang province.
 His father was a Khmer-French translator and his mother a housewife.
 His elder brother was Kong Bunchhorm who died due to an illness before the Khmer Rouge regime.
 In 1957 when he was 18 years old, he had to give up his studies because of poverty.
-His father liked reading and collecting newspapers especially Extrème-ORIENT, which was published in Prey Nokor or Saigon today.
+His father liked reading and collecting newspapers especially Extrème-ORIENT, which was published in Prey Nokor, present-day Ho Chi Minh City.
 Both his father and mother fell sick and died at different periods of time.
 Bunchhoeun continued to do odd jobs as a construction worker, a street vendor, and others to make a living while writing his novels.
 He failed at first to convince book stores to publish his novels until he met a friend who told him that a film production company was looking for him to buy the license of his novel "Woman Murderer" and landed a job as a story writer at the company.
 However, in 1963, he was jailed for 6 months in Battambang province for a novel "Hell Mansion" which he wrote a year before but got published 6 months earlier, criticising a senior government official who worked in the Royal Palace, had mistresses and engaged in corrupt activities.
 He was charged with and convicted of defamation.
 After leaving prison, he married Uch Kolab who also had the same passion in art and writing.
 Again in 1970, he was jailed for another 15 days for his novel "Where is its future?" which criticised the then political system.
 He and his family continued to live in Phnom Penh, and he kept on doing several jobs such as writing news articles, songs, movie scripts; directing movies, and painting to support his family financially.

 Living under the Khmer Rouge

 When the Khmer Rouge soldiers took over Phnom Penh on April 17, 1975, the whole city was evacuated.
-He, his wife, and his 5 children were forcibly moved to Sandan commune and district, Kampong Thom province.
-Five months into the regime, his and his wife were almost executed by the Khmer Rouge cadres who found his 16 movie films he hid inside his pillow.
+He, his wife, and his 5 children were forcibly moved to Sandan, Kampong Thom province.
+Five months into the regime, he and his wife were almost executed by the Khmer Rouge cadres who found his 16 movie films he hid inside his pillow.
 The movie called "Four-eyed Face" was never screened.
 Accused of being a CIA agent, he and his wife were later saved by travelling senior Khmer Rouge cadres who had read his novels before and told the executioner that his novels depicted class struggle and supported the poor class.
 They were freed but later were imprisoned in a Khmer Rouge security prison camp for 5 months.
 He used his painting skill to survive in the prison camp with his wife because the Khmer Rouge cadres loved to have their pictures painted.